diyscif/diyscif/scif-thesis.md

 ![REI TALAN 3.0 in Use](images/talan.jpg){height=40%}

 Lens finders emit infrared signals in order to detect reflections coming from hidden camera lenses.
-When observed through a special view finder a room will reflect IR signals at a normal rate, however, hidden lenses will concentrate these waves and reflect them particularly strongly.
+When observed through a special view finder, a room will reflect IR signals at a normal rate, however, hidden lenses will concentrate these waves and reflect them particularly strongly.
 They show up as bright spots on the red backdrop of the room.
 This allows an analyst to quickly detect